phetsims/rosetta/doc/how-to-change-a-string-key.md

 Rosetta, aka "the translation utility", has never had much of a budget supporting it.
 As a result, it is very basic, and lacks support for a number of features that would be nice to have.
-One such feature is the ability to change a string key after a simulation has been published and translation of it have been submitted.
+One such feature is the ability to change a string key after a simulation has been published and one or more translations of it have been submitted.
 However, it is possible to do this - it just requires a number of manual steps.
-This document describes these steps, and also provide important background for understanding why the steps are necessary.
+This document describes these steps, and also provide background information for understanding why the steps are necessary.

 Background
 ----------